List of Embarrassing Watchtower Doomsday Predictions That Have Not Come True.

 Judgment Vs Observation.

-We are not judging the Watchtower.
-Although we disagree with virtually everything they teach, we do not stoop down to the their level of judgment, hatred, and self righteousness.
-See Religious Persecution.
-There is a difference between judging and disagreeing.
+is a difference between judging and disagreeing.
 Here are some examples of how the Watchtower judges people outside their organization.

 Judgments of the WT.